 Story

-The studio is inspired by three generations of artists set in a lovely English garden, where I enjoy and feel supported by nature and my family around me.
-I love how working with clay slows me down, helps me to listen, be patient and hopeful.
-Each piece whether, functional, decorative or sculptural aims to share a sense of belonging and calm.
+A series of pivotal moments led me to pause and reflect, allowing a path to dedicate myself to become a practicing ceramicist.
+I love how working with clay slows me down, encourages me to listen, be patient and hopeful.
+Each piece whether, functional, decorative or sculptural, shares a sense of belonging and calm.

-My work draws upon my personal experience of grief, pivotal moments where life events shape us and how we can choose to change, adapt and thrive.
-I am particularly interested in highlighting edges, which to me represent moments where change happens together with exploring what makes something functional, and whether we can function in unusual ways.
+My work draws upon my personal experience of grief and how life events shape us to adapt and thrive.
+I highlight edges and surface design with carving and texture to represent the impact and moments of change.
+Exploring what gives something it’s essence and whether we can function in unusual ways reflecting these changes is emphasised.

 Process